 Booking.com was born in an attic just a couple of hours away from the Amsterdam Metropolitan Area.
 In 1996, Geert-Jan Bruinsma, a computer scientist from Twente, spotted the enormous potential of creating an online platform through which both businesses and private travellers could book a room in a hotel or a bed & breakfast anywhere in the world.
 Especially since the Dutch company merged with the stock exchange quoted American Priceline Group in 2005, things have been moving fast.

-Nowadays, the branch network, with more than 85 offices in 47 countries, is controlled from Amsterdam.
-Worldwide, Booking.com has over 4,400 employees on its payroll.
+Nowadays, the branch network, with almost 200 offices in 70 countries, is controlled from Amsterdam.
+Worldwide, Booking.com has over 17,000 employees on its payroll.
 Although the company hasn’t released official information about its precise market share, it’s an open secret for travel and conference industry experts that Booking.com is the global market leader in accommodation bookings.
-The trading room of the former Amsterdamsche Bank has now been transformed into the very heart of Booking.com’s operations.
+The trading room of the former Amsterdamsche Bank has been transformed into the very heart of Booking.com’s operations.
 Hundreds of terminals have been arranged into small work islands, where self-reliant teams, responsible for a specific customer group or region, work together in striking peace and harmony.
 The majority of the employees are young and casually dressed.

 Amsterdam: the centre of the web

 The centre of the web is the headquarters in the heart of Amsterdam.
 This is where future strategies are devised and new applications and services developed for the customers in the 178 countries that Booking.com serves online.
-Each week, members of staff are flown in from all over the world for training courses.
-Amsterdam also hosts the company’s annual event in December, with this edition bringing together more than 4,000 Booking.com employees.
+Amsterdam hosts the company’s annual event in December.
 “We are delighted to play host to our colleagues at the end of the financial year.
 While we are a digital business, it remains important to physically meet now and then to celebrate success, network and share experiences.

 All in all, the visibility of Booking.com in Amsterdam is increasing.
 “We feel like real Amsterdammers.”